 So in a year with the epic scope of Baldur’s Gate, the bombastic action horror of Resident Evil 4 and Dead Space - SEASON is one of my favorites.
 A quiet contender for Game of the Year, one that I wholeheartedly recommend you check out.

 A short little bit of poetry that I'm utterly in love with.
 Seriously, it's a short, maybe 5-minute bit of writing that is so genuinely funny throughout, with a fantastic backing-track to boot.
-Easily my favorite Bitsy project that I've played
+Easily one of my favorite Bitsy projects that I've played

 My favorite of the logistics/conveyer belt games, but I find it incredibly hard to return to, given how shitty the creator is.
 If you can overlook that, there's an incredible game here - I'm just not sure I can overlook that.